shahbazalamjobs/Interview-Prep-2024/01-Front-End/01-Notes/15-Prototype.md

+# Javascript

-In JavaScript, a prototype is an object from which other objects inherit properties.
-Each JavaScript object has a prototype linkage to another object called its prototype.
+- In JavaScript, a prototype is an object from which other objects inherit properties.
+- Each JavaScript object has a prototype linkage to another object called its prototype.
 Here's a basic explanation with an example:

 ### Example: